pnp/sp-dev-solutions/README.md

 ## Contributions

-These solutions are direct from the feature teams, SharePoint PnP core team (http://aka.ms/SharePointPnP) or shared by the community.
+These solutions are direct from the feature teams, Microsoft 365 Platform Community core team (http://aka.ms/m365/community) or shared by the community.
 This project's contributors include Microsoft and [community contributors](Contributors.md).
 Work is done as as open source community project.
 We welcome your input on issues and suggestions for new samples.
 We also welcome community contributions around new solutions.

 Please have a look on our [Contribution Guidance](./.github/CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
 Thanks!

 > Sharing is caring!

 ### Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**